thenexthub/Codira/docs/proposals/Accessors.rst

   greatly complicate library implementation; or

-* using a garbage collector to manage all accessible memory, which would impose a very large burden on almost all of Swift's language goals.
+* using a garbage collector to manage all accessible memory, which would impose a very large burden on almost all of Codira's language goals.

-Therefore, Swift does surrender safety in the presence of races.
+Therefore, Codira does surrender safety in the presence of races.

 Acceptability conditions for storage accesses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~